Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 Create yourself a directory and copy that script which you can also get from [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/docker_run.sh).
 You must have the basic configuration file copied in the directory.
-This file must be called `ucentralgw.properties`.
+This file must be called `owgw.properties`.
 You can bring your own or
-copy it from [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/ucentralgw.properties).
+copy it from [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/owgw.properties).
 Please look at [this](#certificates-with-docker) to have the right
 certificates.
-You need to make sure that the names match the content of the `ucentralgw.properties`
+You need to make sure that the names match the content of the `owgw.properties`
 file.
 Once all this is done, you can simply run `docker_run.sh`.

 #### Docker installation directory layout